cvrebert/lmvtfy/README.md

   * This is an accessibility problem, but typically doesn't cause any other problems.
   * Most folks don't include `alt`s for `<img>`s in live examples since it's almost never relevant to their problem and thus not worth the extra work to add them.
 * "Element `head` is missing a required instance of child element `title`."
-  * Again, folks often don't include a `<title>` in live examples since it's presence or absence is almost never relevant to their problem and its absence almost never causes any other problems.
+  * Again, folks often don't include a `<title>` in live examples since its presence or absence is almost never relevant to their problem and its absence almost never causes any other problems.
 * "Attribute `data-foo` not allowed on element `bar` at this point."
   * Typically the element is an SVG element.
 These HTML5 `data-*` attributes can be useful and in practice don't seem to cause any problems.
 * Errors due to the nonstandard `<meta>` that jsFiddle uses on its pages.